Contrary to what most people believe, user onboarding is not about:

 - dispensing as much information about your app as possible.

-User onboarding is about how your product empowers users in their quest to solve a particular problem.
+User onboarding is about how your product introduces users to the app and empowers them in their quest to solve a particular problem using a contextual onboarding experience.

-Different apps solve different problems; this is why you will see several approaches to user onboarding that fit well with their product and goal.
+Different apps solve different problems; this is why you will see several approaches to onboard users and create a good first impression.

 Duolingo solves the problem of learning a new language.